GimelStudio/Gimel-Studio/README.md

 Pull requests and/or feature suggestions are welcome!

-See the [ROADMAP.txt](ROADMAP.txt) and [IDEAS.txt](IDEAS.txt) for a general idea of the possible future goals of the development of Gimel Studio - or, if you are interested in helping out wherever, look throught the code for the ``TODOS``. :)
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidlines.
+Also see [ROADMAP.txt](ROADMAP.txt) and [IDEAS.txt](IDEAS.txt) for a general idea of the possible future goals of the development of Gimel Studio.

 # Features